 Gregory Florant - ProfessorPh.D., Stanford UniversityMy research interests are centered on the mechanisms that animals use to adapt to different situations.
 Recent investigations have focused on animals that hibernate and the mechanisms they use to regulate energy stores.

-Cameron Ghalambor - Associate ProfessorPh.D., University of MontanaMy research is focused on the empirical study of adaptation in natural populations of birds and fish.
+Cameron Ghalambor - ProfessorPh.D., University of MontanaMy research is focused on the empirical study of adaptation in natural populations.
 I am particularly interested in how trade-offs are resolved during the process of adaptive evolution in life history, behavioral, and physiological traits.
 We use a variety of field and lab techniques to test and develop theory while also striving to understand the natural history of the organisms we study.

 Ken Kassenbrock - Special Assistant Professor